 Despite the potential impact of COVID-19 on local authority financial sustainability, the Combined Authority is able to maintain a balanced and affordable budget and to continue to operate for the foreseeable future.
-The Combined Authority has undertaken cash flow modelling which, taking account of the cash balances of £74.1 million at 31 May 2021 and forecast cash balances of £39.5 million at 31 August 2022, demonstrates the Combined Authority does not have any liquidity concerns over the next 12 months.
+The Combined Authority has undertaken cash flow modelling which, taking account of the cash balances of £28.8 million at 30 November 2021 and forecast cash balances of £46.6 million at 30 November 2022, demonstrates the Combined Authority does not have any liquidity concerns over the next 12 months from date of authorisation.
 It is therefore appropriate to prepare the financial statements on a going concern basis.